erSubhashThapa/100daysofcode/r2-log.md

   This colored shadow caused issues.
 I couldn't use this shadow on other background colors.
 You don't naturally see dark green shadows on a white background, for example.
 Thar color of a shadow should change if the background is a gradient of two different colors.

+  Colored shadows are limited.
+This green shadow works well on the green side of the gradient, but not the blue.
   <img src="log_imgs/greenshadow_4-21.PNG"  width="300"/>

+  Black shadows with low opacity work on all colors.
   <img src="log_imgs/greyshadow_4-21.PNG"  width="300"/>

   So I changed the shadow to black with a very low opacity.

   ```css